-- 27 library(SPIn) # For calculating the HPDI - 28 bootSPIn(posterior_condition)\$spin # 95% HPDI common way to report credible intervals, because non-Bayesian intervals are usually percentile intervals.
+The two most common types of Bayesian credible intervals are the percentile interval and highest posterior density interval (HPDI; Box & Tiao, 1992).
+In the first one, we assign equal probability mass to each tail.
+This is the most common way to report credible intervals, because non-Bayesian intervals are usually percentile intervals.
 As with frequentist confidence intervals, it is common to report 95% intervals (see Figure 4).
 The second option is to report the HDPI, that is the narrowest interval containing the specified probability mass.
-This interval will show the parameter values most consistent with the data, but it can be noisy and depends on the sampling process (Liu et al., 2013).
+This interval will show the parameter values most consistent with the data, but it can be noisy and depends on the sampling process (Y. Liu, Gelman, & Zheng, 2013).
 When the posterior is symmetrical and normal looking, it is very similar to the percentile interval: In the case of Gibson and Wu's data, the difference between them is in the second or third decimal digit; see Listing 4.